-Pour some of it off into a demitasse cup.
-Stir the coffee into the boiling water and let it return to a boil.
+Pour some of the sugar water into a demitasse cup.
+Stir the ground coffee into the boiling water in the pot and let it return to a boil.

 Remove the pot from heat and add the sugar water from the demitasse cup; cover with a saucer and let it steep 30 seconds.

 Pour the coffee into two demitasse cups and serve at once, or bring the dzezva to the table and pour the coffee in front of your guests.

 - When buying Turkish coffee, look for the darkest roast that is available.
 Unless you can find Doncafe or Grand Café brands, avoid anything prepackaged.
 Also, make sure to get "finely ground" and not "espresso."

 - This recipe calls for 1 teaspoon sugar, but feel free to increase or decrease the amount depending on your taste, keeping in mind Serbian coffee is stronger than American coffee.
 You can also try brown sugar or raw sugar in place of white granulated sugar.